 Explain that a pandemic is a disease that spreads and affects people in more than one place.
 The COVID-19 pandemic, for example, has affected people all over the world, causing sickness, and in some cases, death.
 It has also really affected our front-line health care workers, such as nurses, doctors, paramedics, technicians, volunteers and others who care for the sick.

 Ask students why they think health care workers are sometimes at risk.
 They may mention recent issues such as workers not having enough masks, gloves, and other equipment to ensure that they do not become infected themselves.
 Discuss how despite this, these people kept working and doing what they could to help the sick.

-Have students work in small groups to create posters thanking nurses and other front-line health care workers for their bravery and help in times of crisis.
+Have students create posters thanking nurses and other front-line health care workers for their bravery and help in times of crisis.
 Make the posters colourful and include a brief message of thanks.
 Consider making a video comprised of the posters.
 Work as a class to create an introduction and ask a volunteer to record it.
 Invite groups to record an explanation of their poster.
 End by having several students express thanks and encouraging messages in several languages if possible.

 You may follow through with one of the following, or your own ideas.